0xd0ni/sirs-submission/REPORT.md

 #### 2.2.1.
 Network and Machine Setup

 (_Provide a brief description of the built infrastructure._)
+In our project we have 2 switches(sw-1 and sw-2), so we can connect the database machine to server machine and this one with the client machine.
+We are using 4 ip adresses, so we can assign properly VMs with the interfaces we need to use.

 (_Justify the choice of technologies for each server._)